-Pangastritis is an inflammation of the entire stomach wall, which can be caused by an infection brought on by H. pylori bacteria, autoimmune diseases, excessive alcohol consumption, or the frequent use of medications such as aspirin and other anti-inflammatory drugs or corticosteroids.
+Pangastritis is an inflammation of the entire stomach wall, which can be caused by an H. pylori infection, autoimmune diseases, excessive alcohol consumption, or the frequent use of medications such as aspirin and other anti-inflammatory drugs or corticosteroids.

 It is classified according to the affected region of the stomach and the severity of the inflammation.
 Antral gastritis, for example, means that the inflammation is occuring toward the end of the stomach.
 It can be mild (which means the inflammation is still in the beginning stage and not causing too much damaging to the stomach), moderate, or severe, when it causes more serious symptoms.

-Symptoms of pangastritis are usually felt after meals, last about 2 hours, and are the following:
+Symptoms of pangastritis are usually felt after meals and last for about 2 hours.
+The most common ones are:

 - Pain and burning sensation in the stomach;

 - Constant heartburn;

 An appointment with the gastroenterologist is recommended if these symptoms continue or if you notice blood in the stools.Also recommended: Gastritis: What It Is, Symptoms, Causes and Treatment